Endeared/jsProjectsAA/readme.md

-# just a record of app academy tasks / simple js functions and / or projects
+# collection of app academy tasks / simple js functions and / or project scripts

+## all functions in functionsGlobal use function declaration, while all functions in functionsLocal use function expression

 ## functions included: